apache/apisix/docs/en/latest/tutorials/client-to-apisix-mtls.md

 #
 -->

-mTLS is a way of two-way authentication.
+mTLS is a method for mutual authentication.
 Suppose in your network environment, only trusted clients are required to access the server.
-In that case, you can enable mTLS to verify the identity of the client and ensure the security of the server API.
+In that case, you can enable mTLS to verify the client's identity and ensure the server API's security.
 This article mainly introduces how to configure mutual authentication (mTLS) between the client and Apache APISIX.

 ## Configuration